Fire and rescue services

 Mudslides and road collapses caused by heavy rains are common.
 Roads may be closed at short notice.

 Inter-city travel after dark anywhere in Guatemala is dangerous.
-Violent carjackings occur, particularly on poorly maintained roads, but also on main highways.
+Violent carjackings occur, particularly on poorly maintained roads and main highways.

 Dangerous roads include: